willprice/vhdl-computer/src/rtl/README.md

  Code Conventions
 -------------------------------------------------------------------------------

-VHDL is not case sensitive, however all code should be in lower case and use underscores as spaces.
+VHDL is not case sensitive, however _all_ code (excluding constants) should be in lower case and use underscores as spaces.
+Constants should be written in the form: `MY_CONSTANT`

 Naming conventions for modules are: